zchyde/brooklinebooksmith.com/_drafts/happy-trailstime-to-get-out-there.md

 ![](/uploads/versions/guide-to-national-parks-of-united-states---x----237-400x---.jpg)

-Find your favorite park, use this guide book, [National Geographic Guide to National Parks of the United States](http://www.brooklinebooksmith-shop.com/book/9781426216510), grab some birthday cake, and enjoy your adventure! &nbsp;In a joint effort between the National Park Service and the National Park Foundation, park visitors are encouraged to visit the National Parks both in person as well as online.&nbsp; “Search all experiences to identify an opportunity that matches your interests or share your national park story:&nbsp; [Find Your Park](http://findyourpark.com/).”&nbsp; Fun fact: the first National Park was Yellowstone, created in 1872.&nbsp;
+Find your favorite park, [use this guide book](http://www.brooklinebooksmith-shop.com/book/9781426216510), grab some birthday cake, and enjoy your adventure!
+The [Find Your Park](http://findyourpark.com/) project is a joint effort between the National Park Service and the National Park Foundation.
+Park visitors are encouraged to visit the National Parks both in person as well as online.
+Fun fact: the first National Park was Yellowstone, created in 1872.&nbsp;

 **Around Town**